 2.3 Time Expanded Networks

 Earliest arrival journeys are identified through shortest path searches on time expanded networks (TENs) reproducing the particular realisation of travel times of a run.
 Each node in a TEN has two labels: the physical zone or stop where the “event” it represents takes place, and the time stamp of the event itself.
 For each run a set of nodes is generated representing the arrival and the departure of the service at each stop served by the line (FIGURE 2).
 The departure times from the initial stop of each line are randomly extracted in each run.
 The number of runs is such that each line is available in all of the 60 simulated minutes.
 The time of the following arrival and departure nodes are determined knowing the travel time of the line along the considered segment and the dwelling time at each stop.
 A departure node is connected to the following arrival node by a link, an arrival node to the following departure by a dwelling link.
 Departure nodes at the entry stops (A and E) are preceded by walking links.
 The time stamp of the tail nodes of such links are set equal to the random departure time of the run minus the walking time.
 At each stop the arrival and departure nodes of each line are connected to transfer nodes by alighting and boarding links respectively.
 Transfer nodes are connected to other transfer nodes with the closest higher time stamp at the same stop by a waiting link.
 Where two stops are connected by walking links, a walking link is created for each transfer node corresponding to arrivals/departures leading to a newly created transfer node at the head stop.
 The time stamp of this node is calculated using the cost of the walking link.
 Connectors are added to link the demand zones to the transport network.
 The origin is connected with the tail nodes of the walking links leading to the departure nodes.
 The destination is connected with the transfer points of the exit stops (D and G).
 For comparability with S&F results, alighting, boarding and dwelling durations are assumed equal to zero.
-The figure below shows the typical TEN configuration generated at node C for one service of L3.
+The figure below shows the typical TEN configuration generated at stop C for one service of L3.

 <Figure 2 about here>